NDT Weld Testing Services

 Weld testing to detect potential leaks is a great way to keep costs under control, as man hours are saved when damage-free components are in place.
 Plus, the cost of materials can be controlled by not having to re-purchase them once a leak has caused damage to a system.
 NDTs include, Liquid Penetrant Testing, Radiographic Testing, Ultrasonic Testing, Magnetic Particle Testing and other methods.

 Axenics generally employs two non-destructive weld testing methods to verify your welded components are free from any leaks or damage points:

 1. Visual Weld Testing

 Visual weld inspection is a vital method of inspecting for potential leaks, as well as an opportunity to audit production consistency.
-Visual inspections are often combined with different forms of NDT, such as hydrostatic testing or helium leak testing.
+Visual inspections are often combined with different forms of NDT, such as helium leak testing.
 Whether it’s for a small run of components or many repeated pieces, we’re testing to ensure quality and consistency.

 We look for a range of characteristics during a visual inspection, and those characteristics are dependent on the type of material being used.
 While the standards can vary for each project, we’re often looking for potential problem areas, such as:

 - Corrosion of materials

 - Banding distortion